0BL1V10N-V01D/ChubbyBunny/README.md

 **0BL1V10NV01D@protonmail.com**

 ## Bugs :beetle::
-* Inproper socket exit on both machines
+* Generate error with pyinstaller
 * __Submit any issues that you find__